Capital Allocation

 1. Hold: Keep your position and capital protection active

-Redeem some or all of the exact asset and amount you originally committed.
+Note: You get back the exact asset and amount you originally put in.

 3. Withdraw: Access your FT and destroy your Perpetual PUT

-Exit vs. Withdraw - at a glance
+Exit vs. Withdraw

-Selling or transferring FT.
+Selling or transferring FT

-Distributions to users.
+Distributions to users

 Where Your Capital Goes